Karlie-crypto/Fix_My_Code_Challenge/0x00-challenge/README.md

-# Solutions to fix the and debbug the code challenges
+# Solutions to debug and fix the code challenges